ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 If the API return is `FALSE`, this datastore is not compatible, you will need to order new datastores, either [Essentials datastores](https://www.ovhcloud.com/en-gb/managed-bare-metal/options/) or [Premier datastores](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/datastores-nfs/).<br>
 Based on your needs in terms of storage capacity, you can select which type and how many datastores you would order.

-You only need to change the datastores that are not compatible.
+You only need to replace the datastores that are not compatible.
 You will be able to release the datastores that are not compatible after you upgrade your storage.

 Please note that this choice is not definitive, you can start with 4x3Tb and switch to 2x6Tb later on.
 <a name="build"></a>